gautambaghel/coverity-scan-results-to-sarif/README.md

 ```

-## An example workflow for Polaris can be as following
+## An example workflow for Polaris can be as following (incremental only)

 ```